Senior Economist

 Abstract · PDF · SSRN

 Banks can use the discount window to fend off a run by pre-positioning their assets with the Fed and borrowing against them.
-While pre-positioning to the Fed can be costly, it allows banks to buy insurance against a bank run.
-But most banks don't pre-position.
-We use a novel dataset to study the forces that drive the largest banks’ pre-positioning behavior.
-The quantity and composition of collateral placed at the Fed tell us about the relative value of that insurance.
-We show that banks pre-position more in bad times but pre-position less when collateral is desirable elsewhere and when stigma is higher.
+Pre-positioning insures against runs but can be costly.
+We study the forces driving the largest banks’ pre-positioning behavior.
+Banks pre-position more in bad times but less when stigma is higher or collateral is desirable elsewhere.
+We document a pre-positioning stigma that banks face when disclosing they have placed collateral with the Fed, even absent borrowing.
+Riskier banks are more likely to disclose because the signaling value outweighs stigma for these banks.
 Even though pre-positioning is no panacea — banks still need good assets to borrow against — it can help on the margin.
 Regulators and bankers alike should worry about where collateral sleeps each night.

 Non-centrally Cleared Bilateral Repo Link